SC5/sc5-styleguide/README.md

 ### Providing additional JavaScript

-To provide additional JavaScript for the StyleGuide pages, define its `<script>` tas in the `extraHead` parameter:
+To provide additional JavaScript for the StyleGuide pages, define its `<script>` tag in the `extraHead` parameter:

 ```js
 gulp.task('styleguide:generate', function() {